-Mayo Clinic's Cross-Sectional Imaging Fellowship Program is designed to provide an opportunity for radiology clinical and research training at the fellowship level.
-You will progress from participation in existing research programs within the department to formulation of an original program of investigation.
+Mayo Clinic's Cross-Sectional Imaging Fellowship provides an opportunity for radiology clinical and research training at the fellowship level.
+You progress from participation in existing research programs within the department to formulation of an original program of investigation.
 The specific timetable for this progression depends on your prior experience.

-During this fellowship you will receive advanced training in all aspects of body imaging in both outpatient and hospital radiology settings.
+During this fellowship, you receive advanced training in all aspects of body imaging in both outpatient and hospital radiology settings.

-You will gain significant hands-on experience in ultrasonography, computed tomography and magnetic resonance imaging.
+You gain significant hands-on experience in ultrasonography, CT and MRI.
 High patient volumes and one-on-one staff contact make this an attractive learning experience.

-There will be two months of elective time available which can be used for additional training in ultrasound, CT and/or MRI for research purposes.
+Elective time can be used for additional training in ultrasonography, CT and MRI for research purposes.

-Clinical conferences, seminars, small discussion groups, journal clubs and one-on-one instruction are all an integral part of the Cross-Sectional Imaging Fellowship Program.
-For example, you will:
+Clinical conferences, seminars, small discussion groups, journal clubs and one-on-one instruction are all integral parts of the Cross-Sectional Imaging Fellowship.

 Your research opportunities at Mayo Clinic are outstanding.
 You are encouraged to participate in research projects with the consulting staff.
 This includes opportunities for clinical studies and laboratory-based projects.

 Extensive research opportunities and facilities are available through Mayo Clinic's Department of Radiology.
-You will be assigned an advisor from the department, as determined by the fellowship committee.
-This assignment will be based on your research interest.
-The advisor may be changed during the fellowship, at the option of the committee.
+You are assigned an adviser from the department, as determined by the fellowship committee.
+This assignment is based on your research interest.
+The adviser may be changed during the fellowship, at the option of the committee.

-Individual research projects will require advocacy and supervision by a staff member of the Department of Radiology (usually, but not always the advisor).
-In general, written plans for individual projects will be submitted to the department research committee for assistance.
+Individual research projects require advocacy and supervision by a staff member of the Department of Radiology (usually, but not always the adviser).
+In general, written plans for individual projects are submitted to the department research committee for assistance.

-You will meet periodically with various faculty members, administrators and the program director to discuss your career goals.
-Mayo Clinic recruits many of its staff physicians from its own training programs.
-Thus, when you successfully complete a radiology fellowship program, job opportunities may be available at one of Mayo Clinic's group practices.
+You meet periodically with various faculty members, administrators and the program director to discuss your career goals.
+Mayo Clinic recruits many of its staff physicians from its own training programs, so when you successfully complete a radiology fellowship, job opportunities may be available at one of Mayo Clinic's group practices.

-Your call schedule will vary by individual rotation.
-Mayo Clinic follows the recommendations of the Accreditation Council for Graduate Medical Education (ACGME).
+Your call schedule varies by individual rotation.
+Mayo Clinic follows the recommendations of the Accreditation Council for Graduate Medical Education.